MatanBobi/advanced-react-session-2/README.md

 ## Step 1

-Create a `NetworkStatusProvider`, that will give the ability to read what's the user's current network status and prevent the user from marking a Pokemon as caught.
+Create a `NetworkStatusProvider`, that will give the ability to read what's the user's current network status and prevent the users from marking a Pokemon as caught when they are offline.

 ## Step 2

 Create a clear separation between the presentational components and container components.
-Create the components if you think they are needed.
+Create the components if you think they are missing.

 ## Step 3